bit20062896/dXml/index.markdown

 It was written because I wanted to be able to talk to some SOAP based web services and found no support within the Apple SDK apart from the NSXMLParser class.

-Currently it provides the following feats:
+Currently it provides the following features:

 * A document model for creating and manipulating xml structures.
 * Document model to xml NSString generation including pretty printing for logging purposes.